-Rather than allowing chaos to spin you into a tizzy of surmounting stress, ease into an acceptance that all will be okay.
+Rather than allowing family pandemonium to spin you into a tizzy of surmounting stress, ease into an acceptance that all will be okay.
 You can learn how to stop fighting chaos and thrive in its depths.
 The most important thing, at the end of the day, is you and your child’s feelings of happiness and connection.

 Take out the Shoulds

 Often, the source of chaos is a parent’s feelings of how they should be parenting.
 These shoulds may stem from experiences as a child, seeing how others parent, or from advice on parenting.
 Many parents take on the endless demands that come with raising children, having a job, and keeping a household with the expectation that if they do not do all these things perfectly then they have failed.
 It can be challenging to feel out of control when it comes to your children’s behavior, especially when you feel things should be going differently.
 When you remove the shoulds from the situation you will be able to set your expectations for yourself and your child with an authentic understanding of everyone’s needs.

 When you should yourself and your abilities as a parent you are comparing yourself to a fantasy version of yourself.
 You do not need to do this.
 You are enough.
 You are a good parent.

 To learn more about how to take the shoulds out of parenting read my article, Stop Shame & Empower Authenticity.

 The Importance of Play

 A factor that contributes to chaos is an overly busy schedule.
 Parents are feeling an ever-increasing pressure to promote early learning through regimented and rigorous means.
 With the increased exposure to (social) media, parents are seeing many children displaying abilities beyond what is developmentally appropriate.
 It is great that some 2-year olds can play the piano.
 That does not mean that you are doing something wrong as a parent if your child cannot nor does it mean that there is anything wrong with your child.